-The programme is organised into four semesters.
+The programme is organized into four semesters.
 Students must acquire a total of 120 ECTS credit points.
 The Master’s thesis is due at the end of the fourth semester.
 The study plan includes lectures (including the IKGF lecture series), seminars and tutorials.
 All courses are held in English.

 Students are required to spend their third semester at Beijing University (European Centre for Chinese Studies (ECCS) as no environment suits the purpose of learning Chinese as a foreign language better than China.
 Teaching is carried out by experienced language instructors who teach their classes almost entirely in Chinese and encourage students to speak, read and write from the very beginning of their stay.